 Hamas and Wilayat Sinai

 The Sinai Peninsula may offer the best example of direct cooperation between the Muslim Brotherhood and ISIS.
-Palestinian Brotherhood offshoot Hamas and Wilayat Sinai have increasingly cooperated against the Egyptian government, which has ramped up military operations against both groups since 2013.
+After the fall of Egypt’s Brotherhood-led government in 2013, Palestinian Brotherhood offshoot Hamas and Wilayat Sinai increasingly cooperated against the Egyptian government, which has ramped up military operations against both groups since 2013.

 Egypt has flooded dozens of Hamas’s smuggling tunnels beneath the Gaza-Egypt border, and Egyptian courts have debated declaring Hamas a terrorist organization.
 Following meetings between the Hamas leadership and the Egyptian government in March 2016, Hamas denied any links to the Brotherhood.
 (Sources: Al Jazeera, Reuters, Haaretz)